gauthma/LaTeX/README.md

 the second of each set is to produce an article with *two* columns.
 Comment and uncomment accordingly.

+### The *microtype* package

+The last line in the code for fonts loads the *microtype* package (commented by default).
+This package improves the way spacing is computed, which usually results in an improved layout.
+However, it slows down, very noticeably, the compile time; which is why it is recommended to use (uncomment) it only when producing the final version.

 The rationale is that for just one column, we use a 12pt font, and 3cm lateral margins.
 For two columns, 10pt and 1.5 respectively.

+### The xcolor package

+The *documentclass* line contains two options (usenames and dvipsnames) that belong to the *xcolor* package, but setting those options only when loading it might cause conflicts with other packages that also automagically load *xcolor* (namele *tikz*).
+Having those options given to *documentclass* avoids the possibility of any such conflict.

 ArchLinux (AL) packages
 ---